RunLLM/gitbook/integrations/adding-an-integration/connecting-to-spark-emr.md

 # Connecting to Spark EMR

 Connecting Aqueduct to Spark EMR requires the following:
 * A standing Spark EMR cluster configured with a [Livy](http://livy.incubator.apache.org/get-started/) endpoint.
+We use Livy to submit applications to the Spark cluster.
 * [`AWS S3` as your metadata storage ](./connecting-to-aws-s3.md)
 *  The datasources that Aqueduct on Spark currently supports are the following (with more to come soon!):
     - `Snowflake`